vimes666/slidez/README.md

 ### Notes:
 - if you add, remove or change images in the image folder, you will have to run slidez again to see the result in the slideshow
+- the random image order is estabished at the moment slidez runs, to get a new random order, you will have to run slidez again
 - comments and suggestions are always appreciated